-The Mark is a rigorous manuscript finishing school for Emerging Voices alumni.
-Each year the program offers two cycles, one for Fiction/Nonfiction and one for Poetry.
-Three to four applicants are chosen for each cycle.
-Project Defense, Mid-Project Review, and Final Review are all mandatory components of the program.
+The Mark Program was a rigorous manuscript finishing school for Emerging Voices alumni.
+Each year, the program offered two cycles, one for fiction/non-fiction and one for poetry.
+Three to four applicants were selected for each cycle.
+Project Defense, Mid-Project Review, and Final Review were all mandatory components of the program.

 Mid-Project Review All Mark participants will be scheduled for reviews with the Mark program faculty.
 Reviews will re-address the goals set out in the Project Defense and examine the participants' progress.

 Final Review The Mark faculty and PEN staff will be in attendance at the Final Review.
 The participants will present their projects and a discussion will follow.
 The Mark faculty will play a large role in this review, especially in regards to publishing and query advice.

 Eric Layer was born in San Francisco and has resided more or less in Los Angeles for more than a decade.
 He was a 2011 Emerging Voices Fellow and has received residency fellowships from the Ragdale Foundation, Fundacion Valparaiso in Spain, and Foundation Obras in Portugal.
 His stories have been featured in The Rattling Wall, Palehouse, and The Medulla Review.
 He is working on his first collection of stories, tentatively titled Adults Only.

 Natali Petricic was born in Long Beach, New York, shortly after her parents emigrated from Croatia.
 She received a BA from the University of Puget Sound in Tacoma, Washington.
 Natali was a 2004 Emerging Voices Fellow.
 Her short stories have been published in Santa Monica Review, Rosebud, and Red Wheelbarrow.
 She is currently working on Leaf Boats, a linked short story collection.
 Natali lives in Los Angeles with her husband and son.